adarsh-place/Tasks-Manager/README.md

 <h1>📝 Tasks App</h1>

-  <p>This is a simple <strong>Tasks App</strong> built as a learning project.
+  <p>This is a <strong>Task Manager App</strong> built as a learning project.
 It allows users to add, view, and manage their tasks.
 The app is designed to be clean, beginner-friendly, and open for improvements or personal use.</p>

   <h2>🚀 Features</h2>
   <ul>